 This overpass is one of the grade separations for the Georgetown South (GTS) Project which will provide infrastructure improvements to meet existing GO Transit ridership demand and future growth.
 This project lowered a rail corridor connecting Toronto’s Union Station to Pearson International Airport, allowing a major road thoroughfare to pass overhead.
 The grade separation required extensive steel structural support.
-Strachan Avenue has been raised at most by two metres to pass over the existing rail corridor.
+Strachan Avenue has been raised by two metres to pass over the existing rail corridor.

 Estimated Tonnage: 1,600 tonnes